nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 ## Data-Driven Modelling

-Data-processing systems that are primarly driven by data:
+Data-processing systems that are primary driven by data:

 - controlled by the data input to the system with relatively little external even processing e.g.: business systems